dlt-hub/dlt/docs/website/docs/pipelines/stripe.md

 ### **Source and resource methods**

 `dlt` works on the principle of [sources](https://dlthub.com/docs/general-usage/source) and [resources](https://dlthub.com/docs/general-usage/resource) that for this verfied source are found in the `__init__.py` file within the *stripe_analytics* directory.
-This verfied source `stripe_analytics_pipeline.py` has three default methods that form the basis of loading the pipeline.
+This verfied source `stripe_analytics_pipeline.py` has three default methods that form the basis of loading.
 The methods are :

 **Source** **<u>stripe_source:</u>**